No Regrets (TV series): No Return (TBA)

-However, on October 18, 2021, Tang hosted a 90-minute live broadcast with Lai on Weibo in celebration of No Regrets' 11th anniversary where she openly addressed Rosy Business 4 for the first time.
+However, on 18 October 2021, Tang hosted a 90-minute live broadcast with Lai on Weibo in celebration of No Regrets' 11th anniversary where she openly addressed Rosy Business 4 for the first time.
 Both actors downplayed reports and said that they are hopeful but warned fans not to be overexcited as it will likely not reach such high expectations.
 They encouraged fans that they will do their best but if in the end, they are unable to film the series, there must be a reason and there will be future opportunities to work together.
 The live broadcast had over 1.35 million viewers and the topic began trending immediately on the platform afterwards as netizens discussed the revelation.

 In January 2022, Lai told reporters that the project is still in development and hopes the project can start production by the end of the year.

 On 14 March 2022, TVB officially announced the drama as 1 of 4 sequels and 1 of 14 dramas in pre-production at the FILMART event under the Chinese title "巾幗梟雄之懸崖" and English title No Return.
 The series will reportedly have 30 episodes.
 Both Tang and Lai have been vocal about their dedication to the project and about waiting for production to begin in late 2022.
 By the end of 2022, none of the proposed sequels TVB announced back in March had begun production, but are reportedly still in development.

+In August 2023, it was announced the project is confirmed to begin filming in Hengdian as a co-production with Tencent and in September 2023, it was confirmed that Tang will not be returning.
+She confirmed through a lengthy post on social media explaining her decision, which was largely in part due to a past unhappy filming experience and the multiple delays and cancellations of the project.
+It was announced that Nancy Wu will take her place as lead actress.
+It was met with immediate backlash with fans stating that it is a completely different project and should not be associated with the franchise.
+The only returning cast members will be Susan Tse and Henry Lee from the original two projects and Edwin Siu from the third project.
+New cast members include Hera Chan, Joey Law, Gabriel Harrison and Lisa Ch'ng.
+Episode count was reduced to 25 with production beginning on 7 October 2023 and ending two months later on 17 December 2023.